Informing and Empowering Students

 April 2, 2017: Save A Life

-Save A Life will also feature unique Interactive Workshops for Adults and High School Students:
+Save A Life also featured unique Interactive Workshops for Adults and High School Students:

-All Save A Life participants will be rewarded with the annual Taste of Yorktown experience: a room filled with signature dishes from local restaurants to thank the participants for volunteering their Sunday afternoon to both teach and learn skills to better their community.
-Program Certificates (for resumes/portfolios) and five community service hours will be given to all high school participants.
+All Save A Life participants were rewarded with the annual Taste of Yorktown experience: a room filled with signature dishes from local restaurants to thank the participants for volunteering their Sunday afternoon to both teach and learn skills to better their community.
+Program Certificates (for resumes/portfolios) and five community service hours were given to all high school participants.

-Save A Life will be FREE for all participants, thanks to underwriting sponsors:
+Save A Life was FREE for all participants, thanks to underwriting sponsors:

 2017 Save A Life Sponsors